Melliv/shop-server/README.md

 Technologies: Nest.js, prisma, sqlite, class-validator, jest.js

 Task did't specify exactly which technologies must be used, so I chosed out of curiosity a not so common ones.
-For a real project, I would have chosen the world of java(spring).
+For a real project, I presumably would have chosen the world of java(spring).

 ## Prerequirements